thenileshmishra/First-Principal-of-Computer-Vision---Notes/Image_Formation_Sensing_Binary.md

 * Multiple filtered measurements provide color information.
 * Color sensing relies on combining information from several filters.

+### **Bayer Filter & Demosaicing**

+* The **Bayer filter** is the most common color filter array placed over a sensor — a mosaic of red, green, and blue filters, with twice as many green filters as red or blue (because human vision is most sensitive to green).
+* Each pixel therefore records only one color (R, G, or B).
+* **Demosaicing** is the process of interpolating the missing color values at each pixel to reconstruct a full-color image.
+* Poor demosaicing can introduce artifacts such as false colors and zipper/moiré patterns near edges.

 ### **Visible Spectrum**

 * Human vision is sensitive to wavelengths approximately between 400 nm and 700 nm.